h2gb/h2gb/h2datatype/src/README.md

 #### String types

-A string type, which are defined in [`composite::string`], are a special composite type.
+A string type, which are defined in [`simple::string`], are a special composite type.
 They're really just arrays of a value that can consume a character type in some way to become a String.